sheygs/house-price-prediction/README.md

 ## About This Project

-This machine learning project implements house price prediction models using the Melbourne Housing Market dataset. **The project demonstrates core machine learning concepts by building predictive models for Melbourne real estate prices**, progressing from basic decision trees to advanced ensemble methods like Random Forests.
-The project serves as a practical introduction to machine learning workflows, emphasizing proper model validation, handling overfitting/underfitting, and applying ensemble techniques to improve prediction accuracy.
+This project implements house price prediction models using the Melbourne Housing Market dataset.
+It demonstrates core ML concepts by building predictive models for Melbourne real estate prices, progressing from basic decision trees to advanced ensemble methods like Random Forests.
+Thus, it serves as a practical introduction to ML workflows, emphasizing proper model validation, handling overfitting/underfitting, and applying ensemble techniques to improve prediction accuracy.

 ## Dataset Description